We are a number of South Yorkshire and Bassetlaw health campaigners and groups that ‘work together’ to protect our local NHS services.

 - how our SY & Bassetlaw allocated NHS money will be spent

-AND – it is also not at all clear any more who is responsible if any of these resdesigned services go wrong!
+It is not at all clear any more who is responsible if their altered services go wrong!

 “ACSs are not accountable, don’t care, and are selling off our NHS, but they are the model being fast-tracked in South Yorkshire and Bassetlaw.

 All the experts agree that our NHS is underfunded.
 It needn’t be, though.
 Austerity is a political choice, not a necessity.
 It is about destroying the welfare state, for the benefit of the few, not the many.
 Recent governments found the money to go to war, bail out banks and pay off their political allies, but they won’t spend on things that keep people healthy and happy: decent housing, jobs, schools, environment, transport and so on.
 Austerity creates homelessness, poverty, unemployment and other stresses that make many people ill in the first place.

 Meanwhile, we are told that the ageing population is the main problem for our NHS, when the truth is that the real pressures include lack of attention to disease prevention and primary care; plus high cost technology, with pressures from manufacturers and patient expectations.

 NHS funding is not keeping pace with what the population needs.

 Funding per head, already below other European countries, is set to fall.
 It means closures of many services already in South Yorkshire and Bassetlaw, such as Barnsley Emergency Stroke Service in 2016 and similar services in Bassetlaw and Rotherham closing soon.
 Services closed at night or weekends include Bassetlaw Children’s ward and children’s surgery.